simplesurance/proteus/README.md

 ```

 When the same parameter is provided by two providers, the one listed first
-has priority.
+in `proteus.WithSources()` has priority.

 ### Sets of Parameters

-Parameters can be namespaces into _sets_ of parameters.
-This allows using
-simple names like _server_ for parameters in one namespace without clashing
-with a parameter on other namespace.
+Parameters can be organized in _parameter sets_.
+Two parameters with the same
+name can exist, as long as they belong to different sets.

 ```go
 package main